The Best Home Entertainment Gear for Your Big Game Watch Party

 If you have a larger viewing space, one that can accommodate a viewing distance between 7.5 to 10', you're going to want a larger screen.
 For this size of viewing area, you should look at TVs in the 60 to 75" range.

-Samsung S90D 65" 4K HDR Smart OLED TV
+Samsung S95F 65" 4K HDR Smart OLED TV

-Samsung S90D 65" 4K HDR Smart OLED TV
+Samsung S95F 65" 4K HDR Smart OLED TV

-Now, if you want to pair one of the best screens in the world with one of the best soundbar systems, go ahead and take a look at the Samsung HW-Q990D.
+Now, if you want to pair one of the best screens in the world with one of the best soundbar systems, go ahead and take a look at the Samsung HW-Q990F.
 While it's definitely not cheap, this premium 11.1.4-channel soundbar system offers arguably the best overall performance, so you definitely get what you pay for.
-The Samsung HW-Q990D is ideal for virtually any use case or media type, including watching movies, streaming shows, listening to music—even dialogue-heavy content like podcasts and audiobooks sound incredible on the Samsung HW-Q990D.
+The Samsung HW-Q990F is ideal for virtually any use case or media type, including watching movies, streaming shows, listening to music—even dialogue-heavy content like podcasts and audiobooks sound incredible on the Samsung HW-Q990F.
 Not only is the sound quality unreal, but the level of immersion you'll experience is second to none.
 What that means for your watch party is that you and your guests will feel every hit, hear every audible, and experience the game like never before.

-Samsung HW-Q990DDolby Atmos Soundbar System
+Samsung HW-Q990F 11.1.4-Channel Dolby Atmos Soundbar System

-Samsung HW-Q990DDolby Atmos Soundbar System
+Samsung HW-Q990F 11.1.4-Channel Dolby Atmos Soundbar System

 For Dedicated Viewing Spaces

-A word of caution, though: Choosing the right projector can be tricky.
+A word of caution, though: choosing the right projector can be tricky.
 Not only do you need to weigh factors like optimal viewing distance and desired screen size, but you also need to be more mindful about certain environmental factors, like the amount of ambient light in your viewing area, what type of screen you'll need, any installation requirements or restrictions, what your intended use is, and so on.
 If you do decide to go with a projector, be sure to consider these key factors.

-As far as choosing the right sound system for your dedicated viewing space: a premium soundbar system like the Samsung HW-Q990d will serve you right no matter the setup—this includes a dedicated home theater.
+As far as choosing the right sound system for your dedicated viewing space: a premium soundbar system like the Samsung HW-Q990F will serve you right no matter the setup—this includes a dedicated home theater.
 However, some people do prefer A/V receivers to soundbars—especially users with multifunctional theater setups that rely on the myriad connections A/V receivers traditionally facilitate.
 Just like with projectors though, if you're going the receiver route, make sure you consider all the factors that are relevant to your particular setup before making a choice.

-Onkyo TX-NR6100 7.2-Channel Network A/V Receiver
+Onkyo TX-RZ50 9.2-Channel Network A/V Receiver

-Onkyo TX-NR6100 7.2-Channel Network A/V Receiver
+Onkyo TX-RZ50 9.2-Channel Network A/V Receiver